ilniskan/IDSTestbed_client_connector/readMe.md

 <b>2.1 Open the swagger API </b>

-- Navigate with your browser to https://*yourURL*:8081/api/docs
+- Navigate with your browser to https://*yourURL*:8081/api/docs (Username = "admin", Password = "password")

 <b>2.2 Retrieve connector metadata from the broker </b>
 - In the swagger UI, navigate to:  _Messaging -> POST /api/ids/query